If you want to update this page or add new content, please submit a pull request to the Homepage.

 Running a Server via CLI

-The Server handles administrative requests such as project maintenance, and it continues to run until it's told to quit with termination commands such as Ctrl+C. The Server stores its data using an in-memory DB, which does not provide durability by default.
+The Server handles administrative requests such as project maintenance and continues to run until it receives termination commands such as Ctrl+C. The Server stores its data using an in-memory database, which does not provide durability by default.

 Persistence